Coyote attack

-Description and background
+Description

-Coyote attacks on humans are uncommon events and rarely cause serious injuries, but have been increasing in frequency, especially in California.
-In the 30 years leading up to March 2006, at least 160 attacks occurred in the United States, mostly in the Los Angeles County area.
-Data from the United States Department of Agriculture's Wildlife Services, the California Department of Fish and Wildlife, and other sources show that while 41 attacks occurred during the 10-year period of 1988–1997, 48 attacks were verified during the 6-year period of 1998 through 2003.
-The majority of these incidents occurred in Southern California near the wildland-suburban interface.

-Coyotes are losing their fear of humans, which is further worsened by people intentionally or unintentionally feeding coyotes.
+Coyote attacks on humans are uncommon and rarely cause serious injuries.
+In such events where a human is targeted, coyotes usually see children as prey as opposed to adults.
+Coyotes (in general) are losing their fear of humans, which is further worsened by people intentionally or unintentionally feeding them.
 In such situations, some coyotes have begun to act aggressively toward humans—chasing joggers and bicyclists, confronting people walking their dogs, and stalking small children.
+However, others appear to have initially targeted a person's pet, which provoked sequential counter-attacks.
 Although media reports of such attacks generally identify the animals in question as simply "coyotes", research into the genetics of the eastern coyote indicates those involved in attacks in northeast North America, including Pennsylvania, New York, New England, and Eastern Canada, may have actually been coywolves, hybrids of Canis latrans and wolves.

+According to Smithsonian magazine, at least 160 attacks occurred in the United States in the 30 years leading up to March 2006.
+Most of these attacks occurred in the Los Angeles County, California area.
+Another data collection specifically focused on that state was also conducted by the University of California, and the United States Department of Agriculture (USDA) Wildlife Services.
+When fully compiled, the list named 89 verified coyote attacks that were recorded in California between May 1978 and November 2003.
+The criteria included "when one or more coyotes made physical contact with a child or adult or [the coyote] attacked a pet while in close proximity to its owner."
+Another study published in 2004 documented 35 incidents in which a minor likely would have "serious or fatal injury" if they had not been rescued.